OHDSI/Andromeda/cran-comments.md

-This update has 1 bugfix (see NEWS.md)
+Andromeda v0.4.1
 ---

+This update has 1 bugfix related to an issue with R CMD CHECK on one of CRAN's servers.
+The maintainer has been changed from Martijn Schuemie to Adam Black.

 ## Test environments
 * Ubuntu 16.04.6 LTS (Travis), R 4.0.3
 * Windows 10, R 4.0.3
+* winbuilder devel

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

 ## Downstream dependencies